CREATIVE COMMUNITIES EXCHANGE

 - Workshop leaders are also participants in the CCX and should plan to attend the entire two-day event.

 - Workshop leaders receive discounted registration to the event.

 - View the timeline for CCX workshop leaders

 - Selected workshops are eligible to receive a NEFA Creative Economy Award.

-CCX event activities will take place in various venues of downtown New London like the Garde Arts Center, the Hygienic Art Park, the Public Library and the MS17 Gallery and Visual Art Library at Harris Place.
+CCX event activities will take place in various venues of downtown New London like the Garde Arts Center, the Hygienic Art Park, the Public Library and the MS17 Art Project and Visual Art Library at Harris Place.

 day 1 - june 8, 2017

 9:30 AM Check In and Breakfast at Harris Place Atrium

 10:00 AM Welcome and Opening Session.